Stay in the know!

-So, how can you stay busier with the addition of a market stall to your business?
+So, how can you stay busier with the addition of a stall to your business?

 Take food, for instance.
 People have been missing out on their favourite meals over these last few months, with many of us counting down the days until we can get to our restaurant of choice again.
 However, with a lot of people feeling the same, it means that there is going to be a lot of demand for reservations.

-So, overall, the advantages of a market stall mean that you can:
+So, overall, the advantages of a stall mean that you can:

 This allows pubs and restaurants a double capacity, with a reduced intake inside and a stall to help boost your profits outdoors.